Reversing abortion drug's approval would harm public interest, U.S. FDA says

 Anti-abortion groups including the Alliance for Hippocratic Medicine and the American Association of Pro-Life Obstetricians and Gynecologists sued the FDA in November, saying the agency improperly used an accelerated process to approve mifepristone and failed to study its risks for minors adequately.

 In its court filing, the FDA said there was no basis for second-guessing the FDA's judgment.
-The FDA said that pulling the drug would force patients seeking abortions in many cases to undergo unnecessary, more invasive surgical abortion.
-That would result in longer wait times and would carry risks for some patients including those intolerant to anesthesia, the FDA said.
+The FDA said that pulling the drug would force patients seeking abortions in many cases to undergo unnecessary and more invasive surgical abortion.
+That would result in longer wait times and would carry risks for some patients including those intolerant to anesthesia, the FDA added.

 Now able to sell abortion pill, U.S. pharmacies weigh if they should